Alexander-Barth/NCDatasets.jl/README.md

 ## Edit an existing netCDF file

-When you need to modify the variables or the attributes of a netCDF, you have to open it with the `"a"` option.
-Here of instance we add a global attribute *creator* to the file created in the previous step.
+When you need to modify variables or attributes in a netCDF file, you have to open it with the `"a"` option.
+Here as an instance we add a global attribute *creator* to the file created in the previous step.

 ```julia